BounHackers/servisim-backend/README.md

 3. After your tests pass, request a review from a contributor or code-owner.

-4. When your PR passes the review, merge it to `develop`; our CD system will automatically push it to production.
+4. When your PR passes the review, merge it to `develop`; our CD system will automatically push it to production when it's on `master`.